pingforhelp/BCA/docs/computer-sci/computer-fundamentals/CO&NWunit-2.md

 Tree Topology is the variation of Star Topology.
 This Topology has an hierarchical flow of data.
 - Various Secondary Hubs are connected to the Central Hub which contains the repeater.
 - This data flows from top to bottom i.e,. from the Central Hub to the Secondary Hubs and then to the devices (or) from bottom to top that is i.e., devices to the secondary hub & then to the Central hub.
+It is a multi-point connection & a non-robust topology because if the backbone fails the topology crashes.

 ```mermaid
 graph TD